-When you look at your house and yard, you're fairly confident you know your property lines.
+You may feel confident that you know your property lines just by looking at your house and yard.
 The neighbor's fence and where you mow your grass all seem to match the boundaries between other houses on your street.
-A fence here and there may slightly stray into someone else's yard, but for the most part everything seems about right.
+A fence may slightly stray, but for the most part everything seems about right.

 Why You Must Know Your Property Lines